Orbitale/Rymfony/README.md

     -V, --version    Prints version information

 OPTIONS:
+        --document-root <document-root>    Project's document root
-        --port <port>    The TCP port to listen to [default: 8000]
+        --passthru <passthru>              The PHP script all requests will be passed to --port <port>                      The TCP port to listen to [default: 8000]
 ```

 ### `rymfony stop`

-If a server is actually in a background running for the current project, it will be stopped.
+If a server is running in the background running for the current project, it will be stopped.

 Note that this is checked via a `.pid` file, containing the PID of the running server.